 So why can a life coach charge money to listen?
-This is the million dollar question (quite literally for a growing number of 6- and 7-figure-earning coaches in this growing industry).
+This is the million-dollar question (quite literally for a growing number of 6- and 7-figure-earning coaches in this booming industry).
 And the answer really comes down to two things: coaching skills and business skills.

 How to Become a Life Coach and Get Paid

 Getting paid to be a life coach is a wonderful opportunity.
 For thousands of coaches around the world, it’s a dream job—you get paid to talk to people and help them live better lives.
 Let’s go over what you can do to make this dream job your reality.

 First things first—if you’re going to be a life coach, you need to be able to run a coaching session.
 But what does a coaching session look like?
 One good way to find out is to get coached yourself!
 You can find coaches all over social media who are offering free initial coaching sessions.
 Or you can go so far as to hire a coach.

 A typical coaching session will be done via 1-on-1 video call.
 As a coach, you ask the client questions, the client answers, and you guide the client through a journey of self-discovery, self-awareness, and empowerment.
 To that end, here are some examples of skills a great life coach will want to develop: